Ternary Compression for Communication-Efficient Federated Learning: Theoretical analysis

 \subsection{The Unbiasedness of FTTQ}

 Here, we first prove the unbiasedness of FTTQ.
-To simplify the original problem, we adopt an assumption that is common in network initialization.
+To simplify the original problem, we make an assumption that is common in network initialization.

 With Assumption \ref{ass_FTTQ}, we prove Proposition \ref{prop_unbiasedness}: \begin{Proposition} Let $\theta$ be the local scaled network parameters defined in Assumption \ref{ass_FTTQ} of one client in a given federated learning system.
-If $\theta$ is quantified by FTTQ algorithm, then we have
+If $\theta$ is quantized by the FTTQ algorithm, then we have

 \end{Proposition}